 - Pratyâhâra = withdrawal of the senses

 - Samâdhayaï = oneness, integration

-The following order is consistent with their presentation in the Yoga Sutras of Patanjali.
-However, we recommend you start with Samadhi.
+The order above is consistent with their presentation in the Yoga Sutras of Patanjali, but we recommend you start with the last one, Samadhi.
 It will help you put things in a proper perspective.
 The transcendent is the ultimate unifying field of awareness.
-This aspect of Yoga is the union of what is needed to balance the three main elements of our Being.
+This aspect of Yoga is the union of what completes us.
+Want to be complete?
+Learn to meditate!

-Samādhi is the unifying field of consciousness, is It personifies why Yoga means union.
-Samadhi is at the heart of the eight limbs of Yoga.
-One can reach this unique partition of awareness using a meditative process; this state has several names, including pure consciousness, bliss consciousness, or the 4th state.
+Samādhi is the heart or trunk of the eight limbs of Yoga.
+One can reach this unique partition of awareness using a meditative process.
+This partition of awareness is known by several names, including pure consciousness, bliss consciousness, or the 4th state.

 The Eight Limbs of the Tree of Yoga

 These eight limbs are part of a whole; each one of the elements is a part of a holistic approach.
 Remember, Yoga is the union of what 3 things?
 It is the union of soul with body and mind.
 You must include your soul in your practice in order to grow and reach your full potential.
-Don’t make up rules that confine your practice, and don’t forget to take time to normalize.
+Don’t make up rules that confine your practice, and don’t forget to take time to normalize and rest.
 Time off can be just what you need to reach the next level.
 Learn to listen to your soul, mind, and body.

 Yama refers to external behavior, these are things you should not do:

 - Satya (सत्य): truthfulness, and authenticity

 - Brahmacharya (ब्रह्मचर्य): marital fidelity or preoccupation with instinctual passions